hashicorp/packer/website/source/docs/commands/index.html.md

 ### Format for Machine-Readable Output

 The machine readable format is a line-oriented, comma-delimited text format.
-This makes it extremely easy to parse using standard Unix tools such as awk or grep in addition to full programming languages like Ruby or Python.
+This makes it more convenient to parse using standard Unix tools such as `awk` or `grep` in addition to full programming languages like Ruby or Python.

 The format is: